0ut5ider/VSLAM_Photogrammetry/Code/README.md

 A new row entry will be added to the log file with the `Image Name, x, y, z, roll, pitch, yaw, date/time`

 ### CAUTION
 Don't forget to clear out the images folder between photography sessions.
 The script will not clear the data in there, and some funky things may happen if you don't

+If you want the script to run at bootup, use crontab -e and add @reboot followed by the path to you your script
+Example entry in crontab:  `@reboot python3 /home/user/script.py`